-Enter the radius of the Ferris wheel and the period of rotation into the calculator to determine the height above ground of a point on the wheel.
-This calculator helps in understanding the motion of a Ferris wheel at a given time.
+Enter the radius of the Ferris wheel, the period of rotation, and the elapsed time into the calculator to determine the height above ground of a point on the wheel.
+Optionally enter the axle (center) height above ground; if left blank, the calculator assumes the wheel’s lowest point is at ground level (axle height equals radius).

 Ferris Wheel Equation

-The following equation is used to calculate the height above ground of a point on a Ferris wheel.
+The following equation is used to calculate the height above ground of a point on a Ferris wheel at time t.

 Variables:

-• H is the height above ground (meters)
+• C is the axle (center) height above ground (meters)

 • R is the radius of the Ferris wheel (meters)